lipupini/lipupini/system/deploy/README.md

 ## Deploying with Docker

+There are multiple Docker patterns shipped with Lipupini.
+These are works in progress with no particular deployment goals yet.
+The official demo runs on a shared PHP server.
+Please feel free to contribute to these Docker patterns.

-Build and run the Docker image from the project directory using `docker-compose`:
+Build and run a Docker image from the project directory using `docker-compose`, for example FrankenPHP:

 ```shell
 # Start in the project root